 - Terracing the garden will allow more of it to be usable BUT it is expensive to install.
 Ensure the flat bits are created where the nicest parts of the garden to sit in are.
 Terraces don’t need to be evenly spaced or identical heights

 - Accept that maintenance is more difficult on a slope, so choose plants that won’t grow too quickly!

 Drainage and Runoff:

-Over-compensate for water run off.
-The climate crisis means more intense rainfall, factor that in when designing the drainage channels at the bottom of the slope
+Over-compensate for water runoff.
+The climate crisis means more intense rainfall, so, factor that in when designing the drainage channels at the bottom of the slope.

 Plants at the top of the slope need to be more drought tolerant, those at the bottom need to be better at sucking up rainfall

 Gravity is a problem on a slope; all the forces point to the bottom of the slope.
 Everything will fall downhill unless there is a force holding it in place.
-Taking the example of this sloping garden, currently it is grassed over, the knitted root system is the force holding everything in place.
+Take the example of this sloping garden, currently, it is grassed over, and the knitted root system is the force holding everything in place.
 The roots bind the soil in place, remove the grass and the soil will look to slide to the bottom.

 Ensure 80% of the plants have good root systems to help keep the soil on the slope.